Uganda Money Information and Tips for Tourists – Travelers

 Companies such as Kabiza Wilderness Safaris that use PesaPal make it even easier to use credit cards and the charge are less than using a Bank Merchant Services that is available in Uganda.

 You will pay a fee for exchanging them into cash.
 Plus in spite of suggestions from American Express not to reveal such information you will need proof of purchase and passport to prove ownership of the cheques you want to be cashed.
-You will also receive a lesser exchange rate than using Cash.
+You will also receive a lesser exchange rate than if you use Cash.

 If you do not have a money belt, put the cash in your pocket, not a back pocket where you can put your hand over it as you walk in downtown Kampala.